 I was leaning against the wall, when John Bonham and John Paul Jones walked out of the dressing room and stood to the side of the door.
 I was almost starring at Bonham.
 Then Jimmy Page walked out and walked by right in front of me about 3 feet away.
 He went over to the other girls standing next to me.
 I thought wow this is really cool.

 Robert Plant followed behind Jimmy and Robert stopped right in front of me, was facing me and he stood there.
-My first thoughts were Oh wow he’s so tall, look at all that hair its massive and so angelic, he has a beautiful face with such pretty skin.
+My first thoughts were Oh wow he’s so tall, look at all that hair it’s massive and he has such pretty skin.
 Then Sonya introduced us to the band.
 She said “This is Tammy and Denise”.
-Then Robert looked at Sonya and pointed towards me and said “Her name is underneath? and Sonya said “No, it’s Denise”.
-Then Robert said “Oh, like words have two meanings”.
-They both laughed and I thought, Oh no is he laughing at me, this isn’t good.

 Then he looked at me, smiled and said “Hello” and then I said “Hi”.
 He seemed almost unearthly as he walked closer towards me and we looked into each other’s eyes.
 He moved his face closer and closer to mine and he was looking all around my face.
 I felt self conscious and didn’t want him seeing my face up close, so I turned my head.
 I didn’t know what he wanted.
 Looking back, maybe he wanted to kiss me.